tcstewart95/step_counter/README.md

 # step_counter

-Flutter plugin that uses ObjC and Java to get a step count from HealthKit or the Google Fitness Store.
-The total steps today, steps during a time period, and steps during a time period in intervals can all be queried.
+Flutter plugin in ObjC and Java for querying HealthKit or the Google Fitness Store.
+Query total steps today, steps during a time period, and steps during a time period in intervals.

 ## Usage
 Add `step_counter` as a [dependency in the pubspec.yaml file](https://flutter.io/platform-plugins/).